 Yes.
-You can take paid family leave to care for your child (as well as your parent, parent-in-law, spouse, domestic partner, grandchild, or grandparent) when that person has a serious health need that requires either hospital care or ongoing treatment by a health provider.
+You can take paid family leave to care for your child (as well as your parent, parent-in-law, spouse, domestic partner, grandchild, grandparent, or sibling) when that person has a serious health need that requires either hospital care or ongoing treatment by a health provider.
 Pregnancy-related health needs and recovery from childbirth qualify as serious health conditions.